Duic-ui/todoapp/README.md

 # TO-DO-APP
-A simple project developed based on learning react on youtube hehe
+A simple project developed based on learning react on youtube huhu

 ## Technology
 #### React